kaygar86/stock_analysis/README.md

 The purpose of this analysis was to provide our friend Steve with a tool to analyze stock returns.
 We created a VBA script that analyzed the returns of 12 different stocks for the years 2017 and 2018.
 The original code used a nested loop that looped through all 3013 rows for each of the 12 tickers and delivered the return percentage.
 We formatted the output data to highlight the positive returns as green and negative ones as red.

-Steve really liked the tool we provided and wanted to potentially use it to analyze thousands of stocks, which would potentially require the code to run on a much larger data.
+Steve really liked the tool we provided and wanted to use it to analyze any number of stocks, which would potentially require the code to run through a much larger data set than 3013 rows.
 We refactored the code to improve efficiency and run time.
 The main change we made was to remove the nested loop and include a ticker index that enabled the code to only loop through the 3013 rows one time and still deliver the analysis of each ticker.
 Using VBA's timer feature in the script we captured and compared the run times of the original and refactored code.
 Our results are documented below.

 # Results: